tophefo/IpCamera/README.md

 CamAPIAccess.sendCommand('/cgi-bin/configManager.cgi?action=setConfig&Lighting[0][0].Mode=Off')
 ```

-The URL must be in this format without the IP:Port info and the binding will handle the user and password for you making it far simpler to change a password on a camera.
+The URL must be in this format without the IP:Port info and the binding will handle the user and password for you making it far simpler to change a password on a camera without the need to update countless lines in your Openhab files.

 ## Full Example